 Enough > More

 On this blog, I write about the wisdom and practicals of planning for and living in retirement.
-I believe understanding the numbers and having some basic knowledge about these subjects is part of good stewardship because most of us will spend at least a decade or two in retirement, some much longer than that.
+I believe that understanding the numbers and having some basic knowledge of these subjects are part of good stewardship, because most of us will spend at least a decade or two in retirement, some much longer than that.

 For most of us, the goal of “enough” is time-based.
 We want to retire at age 62, 66, 70, or whenever.
 For others, it’s a monetary goal: “I will retire when I have saved $750,000.
 That will be enough for me to live on.”